 Main Subheading

 To truly understand which institution claims the title of biggest university in the US, it’s crucial to consider these different perspectives and data points.
-The landscape of higher education is constantly evolving, with institutions growing, merging, and adapting to meet the needs of an increasingly diverse student body.
+So the landscape of higher education is constantly evolving, with institutions growing, merging, and adapting to meet the needs of an increasingly diverse student body.
 Understanding the context and nuances behind the numbers paints a more complete picture of the institutions vying for this title and their profound impact on the academic world.

 Comprehensive Overview